×

 What is a typical expat home or apartment like in Bahamas?

 "A typical expat home or apartment in Bahamas is likely to feature bright and airy rooms with large windows, high ceilings, and modern, contemporary furnishings.
 Apartments can range from modest to lavish, usually featuring fully-equipped kitchens, outdoor areas, and spacious living and dining areas perfect for entertaining.
-Many homes also feature stunning ocean or bay views, with lush, manicured gardens and spectacular outdoor areas for enjoying the pleasant weather and ocean breezes," said one expat in Bahamas.
+Many homes also feature stunning ocean or bay views, with lush, manicured gardens and spectacular outdoor areas for enjoying the pleasant weather and ocean breezes," explained one expat living in Bahamas.

 What is the average cost of housing in Bahamas?